Yankee Stadium: Soccer

 Yankee Stadium in soccer configuration (bottom), compared to its traditional baseball configuration (top).

 As part of the 2012 World Football Challenge, Chelsea played Paris Saint-Germain on July 22, 2012, in the first soccer match at Yankee Stadium, the match ended in a 1–1 tie, before a crowd of 38,202.
-The Stadium hosted another soccer match between A.C.
-Milan and Real Madrid on August 8, 2012.
+The Stadium hosted another soccer match between AC Milan and Real Madrid on August 8, 2012.
 Real Madrid won 5–1, before a crowd of 49,474.
 Chelsea also played Manchester City there on May 25, 2013, which ended in a 5–3 win for City.
 On June 11, 2013, Spain defeated the Republic of Ireland 2–0 in a friendly match at the stadium.

 On April 21, 2014, it was announced that New York City FC, a Major League Soccer expansion team owned jointly by the New York Yankees and Manchester City, would play in Yankee Stadium from 2015 until Etihad Park is completed in 2027.
 NYCFC played their first game at Yankee Stadium on March 15, 2015.
 Because of the unique dimensions of the Yankee Stadium field, the playing surface of the soccer pitch is 110 yards (100 m) long by 70 yards (64 m) wide—the smallest field in all of Major League Soccer, and close to the smallest allowed by International Football Association Board guidelines.

-Despite having soccer matches played in Yankee Stadium, it is not approved for CONCACAF matches, most notability for the CONCACAF Champions League, meaning that any CONCACAF match that has New York City FC playing in it would be required to be played at another stadium.
+Despite having soccer matches played in Yankee Stadium, it is not approved for CONCACAF matches, most notably for the CONCACAF Champions League, meaning that any CONCACAF match that has New York City FC playing in it prior to Etihad Park would be required to be played at another stadium.

+NYCFC played the 150th MLS match held in Yankee Stadium on August 16, 2026.
+The final New York City FC game at Yankee Stadium will be in 2027.